r-figu/skin.arctic.horizon.2/Readme.md

 Config:

 - Home elements: Fullscreen widget or multi-widgets with no info whatsoever
-- Views: Row + vertical wall mode
+- Views: Row poster + vertical wall mode
+- Style: Fanart

 Many thanks to jurialmunkey for his brilliant and awesome work!
 I've been running the Arctic skins for years.